 We live and work in a world of language.
-Maybe you want to pen the next great American novel, be a future Poet Laureate, compose a memoir, or write ad copy.
-At FLCC, you'll sharpen your creative writing skills, both by practicing the craft and by developing the aesthetic insight for successful written expression.
+Maybe you want to pen the next great American novel, be a Poet Laureate, compose a memoir, or write ad copy.
+Sharpen your creative writing skills, both by practicing the craft and by developing the aesthetic insight for successful written expression.

 Written communication is essential to all industries.
 From sales to science, messaging must be crafted and sent out into the world.
 As website visitors, social media followers, and cereal box readers, we interact with language everywhere.
 You love language, maybe enough to do it for a living.

 As a Creative Writing student, you will choose where to focus your creative energy, whether it's on fiction, non-fiction, or poetry.
 To understand what makes a poem or story work, you will also take courses in classic and contemporary literature.
 They laid the groundwork that your creative output will continue.

 If you're curious and motivated, you may want to explore honors studies courses.
 They center on reflection and community building and are available to full-time and part-time students in all degree programs.
 Successful completion of these courses, or earning your Honors Studies certificate or diploma, can increase your transfer options and make you eligible for specific scholarships.

 Our Creative Writing Degree is Available 100% Online

 In addition to completing this degree in-person, our creative writing curriculum is also available 100% online.
 For creative writing students, this involves a mix of courses that you can complete on your own time and courses that allow you to workshop your writing with other students in real time from a location that works for you.
 Learn more about FLCC online learning.